markmris/last-breath/README.md

 Fight them off.
 Don't get tired.
 Survive.

 This is a wave-based zombie survival game where you fight off zombies as long as you can.
 Attacking takes stamina, regenerate by standing still.
+When you're ready for a challenge, there are 4 game modifiers in the main menu:

+1. Slower Stamina Regen Time
+2. 1 HP
+3. Extra Zombies
+4. Reduced Movement

 ## How to play

-Use A/D or left and right arrows to move.
+Use A/D to move.
 W to jump, and Space to attack.
 You have 5 stamina points, and each attack takes away one.
 Stand still to regenerate stamina.

 ## Play the Game